-Selena Gomez Faces Huge Backlash For Joining Woody Allen Film Despite Sexual Abuse Allegations Against Him
+Selena Gomez Faces Huge Backlash For Joining Woody Allen Film, Despite Sexual Abuse Allegations Against Him

 “Isn’t he a rapist?
 Gomez co-produced a show involving rape,” one commenter wrote on Twitter.
 The last part of that statement is a reference to, 13 Reasons Why, a Netflix series Selena Gomez co-produced where the main character commits suicide after she was raped.

 “Gross why would Selena want to work with this pervert??
-Disappointed” another person tweeted.
+Disappointed,” another person tweeted.

 It’s important to note here that Woody Allen has not been convicted of sexual abuse.
-However, his step-daughter Dylan Farrow accused him of molesting her when she was 7 years old.
-In 2014, her first-hand account of what she says happened to her was published on The New York Times website.
-Woody Allen denied that the allegations were true in his own open letter which also appeared in The New York Times.
+However, his step-daughter, Dylan Farrow, accused him of molesting her when she was 7-years-old.
+In 2014, her first-hand account of what she says happened to her was published on the New York Times website.
+Woody Allen denied that the allegations were true in his own open letter, which also appeared in the New York Times.

-The story has been written about countless times, yet it hasn’t stopped actresses like Blake Lively, Kristen Stewart, Kate Winslet, Emma Stone and Cate Blanchette among others from working with him.
+The story has been written about countless times, yet it hasn’t stopped actresses like Blake Lively, Kristen Stewart, Kate Winslet, Emma Stone, and Cate Blanchette, among others, from working with him.

 In an article for The Daily Beast, writer Ira Madison III openly questions why young women like Gomez still choose to do so, despite the allegations.
 He concludes that they do it because they feel that their fame protects them.
-Unlike an anonymous girl who may fall into the clutches of a known sex predator, these actresses have “advocates” who they can use like a suit of armor.
+Unlike an anonymous girl who may fall into the clutches of an alleged sex predator, these actresses have “advocates” who they can use like a suit of armor.

 Woody Allen casts Elle Fanning, Timothée Chalamet, and Selena Gomez for new Amazon feature: https://t.co/jEPeggpOMc pic.twitter.com/7N5v7f56Ak